penrose/penrose/examples/structural-formula/DevLog.md

 For small molecules (with fewer than 10 atoms, i.e., fewer than 10 nodes in the graph) this tends to work ok; for larger molecules, if I keep hitting "resample" and get very, very lucky, I eventually get a decent layout without confusing edge overlaps.

+So, the next attempted improvement is to try to "encourage" edges not to overlap.
+To do this, I want to minimize a function of some signed areas defined by the four endpoints.
+But currently there's no way to simply encourage some quantity to take the smallest value it possibly can.
+So, let's try to define one.